 Prior to describing these main operations of XCP though, we will focus on the protocol's internal structure.
-XCP itself consists of two main parts, namely the XCP protocol layer and several XCP transport layers, one dedicated transport layer for each underlying communication protocol (currently CAN, FlexRay, USB, TCP/IP, UDP/IP, and SxI are supported). - Figure 9 illustrates this XCP protocol stack.
+XCP itself consists of two main parts, namely the XCP protocol layer and several XCP transport layers, one dedicated transport layer for each underlying communication protocol (currently CAN, FlexRay, universal serial bus (USB), TCP/IP, UDP/IP, and standard peripheral interface (SPI) are supported). - Figure 5 illustrates this XCP protocol stack.